Check Your Panoply

 Perhaps we believe that we will be reigning together with Christ even though we cannot keep quiet when we are injured or cheated by our brethren.
 We may be willing to serve others, but we cannot stand humiliation.
 Whenever we are retorting we are as unjust as our revilers, and we shall not be enjoying any allotment in the sovereign power of God’s kingdom; only if we are enduring now, we shall be reigning together also (1 Cor.6:7-9; Keyword Concordance, page 168: kingdom; 2 Tim.2:11-13).
 The members of Christ’s body will certainly exercise a variety of functions in accordance with their high celestial status while displaying the transcendent riches of God’s grace.
-This will certainly be done by various ways and means; each of us will have a different story of grace to tell.
+This will certainly be done in various ways and means; each of us will have a different story of grace to tell.
 So far the allotments appear to be similar.
-But in addition, some of us will be reigning together with Christ in the celestial realm, and thus enjoy a different allotment than some others.
+But in addition, some of us will be reigning together with Christ in the celestial realm, and thus enjoy a different allotment than others.
 We are disbelieving 2 Timothy 2:12 when we think the allotments will all be identical.

 The transcendent greatness of God’s power is for us who are believing and not disbelieving in some way or other.
-Any fraction of disbelief will hinder the outflow of this divine power which comes to us through the Word of God; any amount of disbelief will also make us forget about thanking God for each and every thing, and thanking Him in advance, even for sending us through the school of endurance.
+Any fraction of disbelief will hinder the outflow of this divine power that comes to us through the Word of God; any amount of disbelief will also make us forget about thanking God for each and everything and thanking Him in advance, even for sending us through the school of endurance.
 If there is disbelief on our part as to any of the celestial blessings in Ephesians, we will fail to praise God for them as we should and thus rob ourselves of their enjoyment.

 DIVINE DECLARATIONS ARE SPIRIT AND ARE LIFE

-Our Lord tells us in John 6:63 that the declarations which He has spoken are spirit and are life.
+Our Lord tells us in John 6:63 that the declarations which He has spoken are spirit and life.
 Additional spiritual life—this is what the transcendent greatness of God’s power for us amounts to.
 Hence His declarations energize us and vitalize us spiritually.
 They have no direct effect on our physical frames, but they put new life into our spirits.
 There is no evidence in our flesh as to our celestial status; and the ever-changing feelings of our souls do not affect our blessings either, since God blesses us with every spiritual blessing among the celestials in Christ.
-We know God and His grace only through words; but they are God’s words, and this is why they charge our spirits with divine vitality and assure us of our celestial status.
+We know God and His grace only through words, but they are God’s words; and this is why they charge our spirits with divine vitality and assure us of our celestial status.